evoila/osb-docs/pages/osb-api-features.md

 ## Open Service Broker API v2.14

-- fetching: Added GET endpoints for service instances and bindings.
+- Fetching: Added GET endpoints for service instances and bindings.

-- Asynchronous Bindings: Bindings can be performed async, and a polling endpoint has been added.
+- Asynchronous Bindings: Bindings can be performed aynchronous and a polling endpoint has been added.

--

 ## Open Service Broker API v2.15

-- Request Identity: A Platform might wish to uniquely identify a specific request as it flows throughout the system.
-For example, this might be used for logging for request tracing purposes.
+- Request Identity: A platform might wish to uniquely identify a specific request.
+This might be used for logging and request tracing purposes.

+- Maintenance Info: The service catalogs now holds an object to specify consequences of an provision or update action.
+This gives the user information about the steps initiated by the service broker when triggering such an action.